-GW professor discovers new information in the understanding of autism and geneticsJanuary 3rd, 2013 in Autism spectrum disorders /
+GW professor discovers new information in the understanding of autism and geneticsJanuary 3, 2013 in Medicine & Health / Autism spectrum disorders

 (Medical Xpress)—Research out of the George Washington University (GW), published in the journal Proceedings of the National Academy of Sciences (PNAS), reveals another piece of the puzzle in a genetic developmental disorder that causes behavioral diseases such as autism.
 Anthony-Samuel LaMantia, Ph.D., professor of pharmacology and physiology at the GW School of Medicine and Health Sciences (SMHS) and director of the GW Institute for Neuroscience, along with post-doctoral fellow Daniel Meechan, Ph.D. and Thomas Maynard, Ph.D., associate research professor of pharmacology and physiology at GW SMHS, authored the study titled "Cxcr4 regulation of interneuron migration is disrupted in 22q11.2 deletion syndrome."

 For the past nine years, LaMantia and his colleagues have been investigating how behavioral disorders such as autism, attention deficit hyperactivity disorder (ADHD), and schizophrenia arise during early brain development.
 His work published in PNAS focuses specifically on the effects diminished 22q11.2 gene dosage has on cortical circuit development.